kendall-s/Hydrochemistry_Apps/README.md

 ## Iodate Normality
 Calculates Iodate standard normality very accurately.
 Takes into account environmental conditions and corrects for glassware expansion and atmosphere buoyancy.

 ## NC to CSV Checker
 Checks for differences between the .csv and .nc files that HyPro exports.

+## Time Stamp Generator
+Sometimes when running long nutrient analyses, such with underway AA100 analysis, AACE will not produce time stamps in the file.
+This GUI allows for the generation of these stamps to be pasted into the SLK file.